AllenNeuralDynamics/aind-qc-portal/README.md

 - Portal: http://localhost:8000/portal
 - View: http://localhost:8000/view?name=<asset-name>

+**Note**: Unlike `panel serve --dev` with auto-reload, Docker requires rebuilding the image after each code change.
+For rapid iteration, use the `uv` method above.
+Use Docker primarily for final testing before deployment.

 ### Deployment in AWS

 1. On pushes to the `dev` or `main` branch, a GitHub Action will run to publish a Docker image to `ghcr.io/allenneuraldynamics/aind-qc-portal:dev` or `ghcr.io/allenneuraldynamics/aind-qc-portal:latest`.
 2. The image can be used by a ECS Service in AWS to run a task container.
 Application Load Balancer can be used to serve the container from ECS.
-3. The ECS task must be configured with the correct environment variables:
+Please note that the task must be configured with the correct env variables.
    - `ALLOW_WEBSOCKET_ORIGIN=qc.allenneuraldynamics.org`
    - `OAUTH_REDIRECT=https://qc.allenneuraldynamics.org`
-   - OAuth variables (if authentication is enabled)
    - `BYPASS_CODEOCEAN_S3` should **NOT** be set in production (AWS task role provides proper permissions)